Help for Socially Immature Kids

 It’s not uncommon for kids to struggle with making new friends.
 But ADHD can cause specific immature behaviors, causing kids to be an outcast amongst peers.
 Learn how praise and getting involved in activities can help.

-The problem: The social maturity of children with attention deficit disorder (ADHD or ADD) may be a few years behind that of their peers.
+The problem: The social maturity of children with attention deficit disorder may be a few years behind that of their peers.
 In addition, they have difficulty reading verbal and physical social cues, misinterpreting remarks, or not getting jokes or games.
 Thus, their responses and reactions are often inappropriate, and it may be difficult to make friends their own age.

 The reason: ADHD is a developmental disorder in which brain maturation is delayed.
 The student’s development may also be uneven.
 Students may behave appropriately in some situations but not in others, leading some unenlightened adults to believe “they can behave when they want to.”

-The obstacles: ADHD children are usually not aware of how immature or off-base they may seem to peers and adults.
+The obstacles: Children with ADHD are usually not aware of how immature or off-base they may seem to peers and adults.
 They cannot adequately read other people’s responses to their behavior.
 Desperate for positive attention, they may try behavior that is outrageous, funny, or negative, mistakenly believing it will gain them friends and respect.
 They may be ostracized by their peers and singled out by teachers, which hurts their self-esteem.

 Solutions in the classroom

 Understanding the developmental level of your ADHD student is critical.
 While a child’s academic performance may be up to par, socially he or she may lag several years behind the rest of the class.

 - Do not expect the child to behave as responsibly or rationally as his classmates.
 Thinking of him as two or three years younger than the group will help you better understand and respond to his needs.